Presidential Department Descriptions

 White House Visitors Office

-The Visitors Office is driven, motivated, and inspired by the core principle of carrying out President Obama and Mrs. Obama’s vision of making the White House the "most open and accessible in history" and truly making it the People’s House.
+The Visitors Office is driven, motivated, and inspired by the core principle of carrying out President Obama and Mrs. Obama’s vision of making the White House the "most open and transparent in history" and truly making it the People’s House.
 This office hosts events that are open to families across the country and heads up all tours inside the Residence.
 Interns in the Visitors Office will play a key role in seasonal events, Garden Tours, and sporting events on the lawn, as well as aiding in the day-to-day functions of the office.
 Candidates with great organizational skills and event experience are encouraged to apply.

 White House Operations